-(1) An elective officer, appointee, or employee who has a conflict between personal interest and the public interest as defined by law, this charter, or ordinance shall disclose fully to the City Attorney the nature of the conflict.
-Except as provided by law or ordinance, no elective officer, appointee, or employee of the City may participate in or act upon or vote upon any matter if a conflict exists.

-- (2) Any elective officer, appointee, or employee who has a substantial financial interest, direct or indirect or by reason of ownership of a substantial amount of stock in any corporation, in any contract with the City or in the sale of any land, materials, supplies or services to the City or to a contractor supplying the City, shall make known that interest and shall refrain from voting upon or otherwise participating as an elective officer, appointee, or employee in the making or performance of the contract or sale. - (3) Violation of this subsection with the knowledge, express or implied, of the person or corporation contracting with or making a sale to the City shall render the contract or sale voidable by the Mayor or the Council. - (b) An elective City officer or an appointee who is a relative by blood or marriage within the second degree of an applicant for employment by the City, shall immediately be disqualified from, and shall not participate in any way in, the hiring process for that applicant.
+- (1) An elective officer, appointee, or employee who has a conflict between personal interest and the public interest as defined by law, this eCharter, or ordinance shall disclose fully to the City Attorney the nature of the conflict.
+Except as provided by law or ordinance, no elective officer, appointee, or employee of the City may participate in or act upon or vote upon any matter if a conflict of interest exists. - (2) Any elective officer, appointee, or employee who has a substantial financial interest, direct or indirect or by reason of ownership of a substantial amount of stock in any corporation, in any contract with the City or in the sale of any land, materials, supplies or services to the City or to a contractor supplying the City, shall make known that interest and shall refrain from voting upon or otherwise participating as an elective officer, appointee, or employee in the making or performance of the contract or sale. - (3) Violation of this subsection with the knowledge, express or implied, of the person or corporation contracting with or making a sale to the City shall render the contract or sale voidable by the Mayor or the Council.